Wiltshire, England: Standing Stones, Crop Circles, and Outer Space

 Avebury is a prehistoric landscape of standing stones, dating to around 2600 BCE.
 Situated on approximately 28 acres, Avebury is made up of a huge circular earthwork ditch – originally about 30 feet deep – and a bank about a quarter of a mile in diameter, which encloses an outer circle of standing stones.

-Within this outer circle are two inner circles, both around 340 feet in diameter, which are believed to have been temples.
+Within this outer circle are two inner circles, both around 340 feet in diameter, which is believed to have been temples.

 The stones are from Avebury Hills, just a few kilometers away, and many have heads carved into them, which face sunrise or sunset at particular times within the year, corresponding to known dates in the ancient agricultural calendar.